Pillow Talk – When And Why You Should Replace Your Pillow (A 2021 Guide): What Is A Pillow’s Lifespan?

 - When folding your pillow in half, it does not flatten back out.

 As much as we want to let you be and enjoy your favorite pillow- an old dirty pillow- other than being home to a few mites, skin cells, hair, sweat, and drool.
 An old pillow can also exacerbate irritations, allergies, and even cause acne!
-So, a new pillow means a healthier night’s sleep, better conditions for your skin, and better support for your neck and shoulders.
+If the acne is severe, you could try some prescription acne treatment online and get a new pillow.
+This will give you a healthier night’s sleep, better conditions for your skin, and better support for your neck and shoulders.

 Pillows might also need to be replaced with other reasons- like say, for example, you’ve changed sleeping positions.
 Going from your side to your back means needing a pillow with a different height.
 Different sleeping positions involve having different pillow heights to keep your head, neck, and spine perfectly aligned.